RicardoDominguez/BoeBot-EMG/readme.md

    * [Server script](/scripts/ESP8266/ESP8266_server/init.lua): creates a server with the given ssid and pwd.
 It then listens indefinitely for incoming data, which sends through the Serial TX port to the Arduino in the BoeBot.
    * [Client script](/scripts/ESP8266/ESP8266_client/init.lua): tries to connect to the server with given ssid and pwd.
 When the connection is established, it listens indefinitely to the Serial RX port (connected to the Arduino with the SpikerShield), sending to the server all data received.

-## How are the EMG signals translated into commands?
+## How EMG signals are translated into commands

 All scripts within SpikerShield/ work in a similar manner:
 1. **Calibration**: